Department of Geosciences

 The study of microbial biogeochemistry and microbial ecology.
 Beginning with the physical/chemical characteristics and constraints of microbial metabolism, we will investigate the role of bacteria in elemental cycles, in soil, sediment, and marine and freshwater communities, in bioremediation and chemical transformations.
 Prerequisites: One 300-level course in chemistry or biology, or instructor's permission.
 Two 90-minute classes, this course is normally offered in the Spring.
 B. Ward

-GEO 418 Environmental Aqueous Geochemistry (also CHM 418) Fall
+GEO 418 Environmental Aqueous Geochemistry (also CHM 418) Not offered this year

 Application of quantitative chemical principles to the study of natural waters.
 Includes equilibrium computations, weathering and diagenetic processes, precipitation of chemical sediments, and pollution of natural waters.
 Two lectures.
 Prerequisite: one year of college chemistry.
 Previous or concurrent enrollment in CHM 306 recommended.
 F. Morel